-Places to ShopWith a traditional flea market, bustling high street and a string of independent outlets, shopping in Deptford is a unique retail experience.
+Where to ShopWith a traditional flea market, bustling high street and a string of independent outlets, shopping in Deptford gives you a bit of everything.
 Forget the big high street names – here you’ll fall in love with one-of-a-kind homewares and delis that pride themselves on the very best in local produce.

 Douglas Way, Deptford High Street SE8 3PQ

-Deptford High Street, DeptfordIt may only be a quarter of a mile long, but it packs in so much.
-It boasts a buzzing street market, the redeveloped Market Yard, a library, a church, restaurants, cafes and shops.
-It’s not your typical British high street – and that’s what makes it so special.
-If shopping local is your thing, you’ll love it as you can pick up all your basics alongside some quirky extras.
+Deptford High Street, DeptfordIt may only be quarter of a mile long, but it packs a whole lot in.
+You’ll find a buzzing Street Market, Market Yard, a library, church, great restaurants, cafes and independent stores.
+It’s not a typical British high street and we mean that in a good way!
+If shopping local is important to you, Deptford is a great place to live.

 Deptford High Street SE8 3PR